 - I ride a motorcycle to campus.
 Do I need a permit?
 Where can I park?

 Yes, a permit is required to park a motorcycle on campus.
 Motorcycles must park in areas designated for them and may not occupy automobile parking spaces.
 Motorcycles must display valid parking permits.
 Motorcycles cannot be operated on campus sidewalks or walkways.

 - I ride my bicycle/moped to campus.
 Do I need a permit?
 Can I lock it anywhere as long as it is not blocking traffic?

-Bicycles and mopeds are not required to have parking permits.
+Bicycles are not required to have parking permits.
 Bicycles used on campus must be riden and parked with regard for the safety of pedestrians.
 Bicycle parking racks must be used, and bicycles cannot be parked or driven on pedestrian ramps to buildings, or in buildings.
+Mopeds are required to have a parking permit.
 Mopeds must be parked in motorcycle parking areas only.
 Mopeds are not allowed on campus sidewalks or walkways.

 - Can I park in meters with my permit?

 No. Even with a valid permit, customers parking in metered spaces are required to pay for the space during hours of enforcement.